SPSS Regression Tutorials – Overview

 Although there's different regression analyses, just “regression” usually refers to univariate multiple linear regression: predicting one variable from multiple other variables, each of which is assumed to be linearly related to the outcome variable.

-SPSS Regression FAQ
+SPSS Regression Basics

 Multiple regression is a statistical technique that aims to predict a variable of interest from several other variables.
 This tutorial explains multiple regression in normal language with many illustrations and examples.
 Read More